koesie10/webauthn/README.md

 [`webauthn.WrapMap`](https://godoc.org/github.com/koesie10/webauthn/webauthn#WrapMap)`(session.Values)`.
 Read the documentation for complete information on what parameters need to be passed and what values are returned.

-For example, a handler for finish registration might look like this:
+For example, a handler for finishing the registration might look like this:

 ```golang
 func (r *http.Request, rw http.ResponseWriter) {